22alu/cs326-final-team7/docs/final.md

 Authentication/Authorization: A final up-to-date description of how users are authenticated and any permissions for specific users (if any) that you used in your application.
 You should mention how they relate to which UI views are accessible.

 Users may register an account through the registration page and be authenticated through the login process.
-Upon logging in, users will be able to create and edit reviews for courses.
+Upon logging in, users will be able to edit reviews for courses they have made.

 # Division of Labor